 And don’t miss our recipe for the best sourdough bread in the world.

 Are you looking to start baking sourdough bread at home?
 As part of our series How to Make Sourdough Bread: The Simplified Guide, we’re showing you how to make a sourdough starter at home!
 A sourdough starter is essential for making sourdough bread.
 Though you can order one online or find one from a friend, why not make it at home?
 It’s simple and requires very little hands on time.
 Wait for 5 days, and you’ll have grown your own sourdough starter—out of thin air!
 Keep reading for how to make sourdough starter.

 Buy it: If you’d rather save the effort, you can buy a starter instead!
 We’ve tested this starter and it works well: Buy a sourdough starter

 But first, here’s our video on the process: watch Alex show you how to make this sourdough starter recipe!

 A sourdough starter, also called levain, is a fermented dough filled with natural, wild yeast and a bacteria called lactobacilli.
 The sourdough starter is what makes sourdough bread rise.
 Instead of using active dry yeast like in other bread recipes, the sourdough starter is used for sourdough bread.
 Along with leavening the bread, the starter also brings that classic sour flavor.

-A sourdough starter is literally full of life!
+A starter is literally full of life!
 There are 50 million yeasts and 5 billion lactobacilli bacteria in every teaspoon of starter dough.
 Sound weird?
 Actually, humans have been doing this for thousands of years; the process of making sourdough starter is as old as bread itself.
 For over 5,000 years, humans have mixed flour and water, waited for it to ferment, and then used it as leavening for bread.
-Ready to take part in the ancient practice of making sourdough starter for yourself?
+Ready to take part in the ancient practice of making sourdough for yourself?

 Interested in the science behind sourdough starter?
 Read more here.